AnsisKengis/round-robin-tournament/README.md

 ## Running the Application

-1. Start the PHP development server: php -S localhost:8000
+1. Start the PHP development server (make sure port is free for use): php -S localhost:8000

 2. Visit `http://localhost:8000` in your browser